YyzHarry/imbalanced-regression/imdb-wiki-dir/README.md

 python download_imdb_wiki.py
 ```

-2. (Optionally) We have provided required IMDB-WIKI-DIR meta file `imdb_wiki.csv` to set up balanced val/test set in folder `./data`.
+2. __(Optional)__ We have provided required IMDB-WIKI-DIR meta file `imdb_wiki.csv` to set up balanced val/test set in folder `./data`.
 To reproduce the results in the paper, please directly use this file.
 You can also generate it using

 ```bash
 python data/create_imdb_wiki.py